How Do You Make a Small Business More Profitable Without Raising Prices?

 Spend-based loyalty programmes reward your biggest spenders.
 Frequency-based programmes reward your most consistent customers.
 For most small businesses, consistency is more valuable.

-A visit-based programme, for example, offers a reward after every fifth appointment or purchase regardless of the amount spent.
-This drives repeat behaviour more reliably because the reward feels achievable for the average customer, not just the high-value one.
+A visit-based programme, for example, rewards every fifth purchase regardless of the amount spent.
+It drives repeat visits more reliably because the reward feels achievable for the average customer, not just the high-value one.

 A local cafe switched from a spend-based points card to a simple visit-based stamp card.
 Within three months, return visits from existing customers increased by 18%.
 The cost of the reward (a free coffee) was around $3.
 The value of each returning customer over a month was $40 to $60.